Course Activities and Policies (Fall 2024)

 • Self-reflection: Reflect on your own work.
 This course is about process, not product, and so writing about our own writing and filmmaking processes is among the most important work we'll do.
 Each assignment will be accompanied by a short process reflection paper.

-• This includes collaborative work with me, in three one-on-one meetings (Week 1, Week 7, and at the end of the semester) to check in together on your process and goals.
+• This includes collaborative work with me, in two one-on-one meetings (Week 1 and at the end of the semester) to check in together on your process and goals.

 • This includes a 1 page (~400 words) Learning goals reflection (posted to Moodle, Friday Sept 13, midnight).